Introduction to Burberry Inspire

 In Year 2 The Hepworth Wakefield worked with 1000 key stage 3 students from Dixons Unity Academy and Leeds East Academy.
 Exploring the theme of ‘Inspired Journeys‘, students worked with our Artist-in-Residence across a series of gallery visits, in-school projects and after-school clubs to experiment with new processes and techniques in art and photography.

 “Working with the artists has taught me to have confidence in my skills.
-It’s made be feel creative and inspired.”
+It’s made me feel creative and inspired.”
 Student involved in Year 2 of the programme

-During the Covid-19 UK lockdown, students continued their creative journey at home during a six-week project responding to specially-created artist films and activity sheets.
+During the Covid-19 UK lockdown, students continued their creative journey at home during a six-week project with weekly artist-led films and activity sheets.
 Students took part in a range of accessible, creative activities that developed their mark making techniques and sculptural understanding, culminating in a mini-exhibition in their home showcasing their creative outcomes.

 Year 3 - South Craven School and University Academy Keighley

 During Year 3, The Hepworth Wakefield will be working with Keighley students from South Craven School and University Academy Keighley.
-Students will take part in cultural experience days during visits to the gallery, and work with practising artists in our Artist-in-Residence in school, engaging in creative workshops, projects and after-school clubs.
+Students will take part in cultural experience days with the gallery, and work with practising artists in our Artist-in-Residence in school, engaging in creative workshops, projects and after-school clubs.